Culturally Responsive EMDR for Addiction Treatment

 CravEx (Hase, 2009; Hase et al., 2008): In targeting relapse episodes, clinicians should explore systemic contributors (e.g., unstable housing, inequitable access to care).

-This doesn’t change the structure of protocols — it changes the frame, the meaning, and the therapeutic stance.
+These adaptations shift the frame, meaning, and therapeutic stance while maintaining the structure of the protocols.
 By placing EMDR within a cultural context, clinicians can reduce the risk of alienation and dropout.

 Practical Strategies for Equity in EMDR Treatment Planning